Benapole: Demographics

 As of the 2011 Bangladesh census, Benapole had 8,563 households and a population of 36,524.
 7,384 (20.22%) were under 10 years of age.
 Benapole had an average literacy rate of 56.9%, compared to the national average of 51.8%, and a sex ratio of 977 females per 1000 males.

 Transport

-Benapole has excellent transport system in the border point between India and Bangladesh.
+Benapole has an excellent transport system at the border point between India and Bangladesh.

-By road the historical Jessore Road pass through the town from Jashore to Kolkata.
-The road is also part of the Bangladeshi national highways N706, N711 and Asian Highway 1.
-It will be also the end point of under- construction Bhanga-Benapole Expressway.
+By road, the historical Jessore Road passes through the town from Jessore to Kolkata.
+The road is also part of the Bangladeshi national highways N706, and N711, and Asian Highway 1.
+It will also be the endpoint of the under-construction Bhanga-Benapole Expressway.

 By railway, Benapole railway station is just 2 km away from the international passenger terminal at the zero point of the border.

-Two train from Dhaka to Benapole connects through this station, Benapole Express and Ruposhi Bangla Express.
-And Betna Commuter and Mongla Commuter connects Khulna and Mongla Port.
+Two trains from Dhaka to Benapole connect through this station, Benapole Express and Ruposhi Bangla Express.
+And Betna Commuter and Mongla Commuter connect Khulna and Mongla Port.

-And all the train from Benapole connects Jashore.
+And all the trains from Benapole connect to Jessore.

-The nearest airport is the Jashore Airport which 42 km away from Benapole.
+The nearest airport is the Jashore Airport, which is 42 km away from Benapole.